 Although refusing to participate in a Ft.
 Lauderdale DUI test can result in fines and license suspension, the ultimate question becomes whether someone should refuse to take the mandatory DUI test.
 While the true answer to that question likely depends on the facts and circumstances of the specific situation, refusing to take a blood, breath, or urine test when arrested for a Florida DUI depends on the facts and circumstances of the DUI case and the presence of any prior offenses.
 As a general rule, it usually best not to submit to testing requested by a Fort Lauderdale police officer.

-The administrative suspension from the Florida Department of Motor Vehicles will increase from six months to twelve months but the government and prosecution will be left without any scientific evidence in their effort to prove a DUI allegation and it may limit their chances of obtaining a conviction for DUI in Fort Lauderdale.
+The administrative suspension from the Florida Department of Motor Vehicles will increase from six months to twelve months but the government and prosecution will be left without any scientific evidence in their effort to prove a DUI allegation and it may limit their chances of obtaining a conviction for DUI.
 The thought is that a driver’s license suspension is fixed in time while a DUI conviction is forever.

 An individual who chooses to refuse the breath test, the giving of a urine sample or a blood test is increasing the period of their driver’s license suspension but may be significantly increasing their chances of beating their DUI charge or increase the possibility of receiving a reduced charge of reckless driving.

 Florida imposes fewer consequences on those who refuse a DUI test than in other states, although refusing to take the test more than once can result in possible prison time.
 When deciding whether to submit to a drunk driving test, it is important to understand that refusing the test is not a guarantee that someone will not be charged with a DUI offense.
 In fact, anyone can be found guilty of a Florida DUI even though the state is without evidence proving that their blood alcohol content (BAC) levels were over Florida’s threshold of .08 percent.